FLUX-SE/all_docs/en_US/spat_revolution_doc/Third_Party_Cockos_Reaper.md

 To do this, it is necessary to make Reaper record the software OUTPUT of the audio track:

-- the audio coming into the Track is a virtual audio path through the Spat RETURN plug-in, so it will _not_ appear at the _Inputs_ list of the Track.
+- the audio coming into the Track is a virtual audio path through the SPAT RETURN plug-in, so it will _not_ appear at the _Inputs_ list of the Track.
 Right click on the record arm button on the track, and the Track record contextual menu will appear.

 ![](include/SpatRevolution_UserGuide_-261.jpg)

 Arm the track to record, press play and render the scene to a 3HOA3D interleaved 16-channel WAV file (avoid using FLAC for higher than 8 channels).
 This is done in realtime.

 ![](include/SpatRevolution_UserGuide_-263.png)

-The same process can be followed to render any Channel Based or other stream type from Spat Revolution to disk for further composition, mastering or final delivery.
+The same process can be followed to render any Channel Based or other stream type from SPAT Revolution to disk for further composition, mastering or final delivery.